balladeer/effective-enigma/burrow/content/02_development.md

 I looked around for the stool that Adena typically provided for us; the hand-print reader was built for taller beings.

 I stood up on my hind toes and swiped my right hand at the sensor.

 _Unable to read handprint.
 Please try again._

 "Adena, where's the stool?"

 From a pair of speakers on either side of the locked door, the station's response arrived, too loud and too bassy, as usual.

-"I'm sorry, resident Sase; visiting soldier took it."
+"I'm sorry, resident Sase; a Republic soldier took it."

+*Which color was that again?* I looked around for people wearing blue of any hue.

-"Well, can you just let me through, Adena?"
+"Well, can you just let me through, Adena," I asked, reaching out to the door with my free hand.

 The door flashed red.

 "All persons passing through the gate must validate their status."

 "Yeah, yeah, I know."

 _Stupid station._

 I glanced around.
-Seeing no Fee-Nix security near, I dropped by board to the ground.
+Seeing no Fee-Nix security nearby, and hearing the agitation of those waiting behind me, I dropped my board to the ground.
 It activated mid-fall, a subtle red glow lit the ground as it hovered up a few inches, never making contact with the tile floor.

 I hopped on and, with a full body stretch upward, managed to plant my hand on the waiting sensor, holding it there long enough to hear the lock disengage.
 The door itself slid to the side as I stepped off my board.

 "Welcome, Resident Sase."